coder/code-server/doc/FAQ.md

 Unfortunately at the moment self signed certificates cause a blank screen on iPadOS

-There does seem to a way to get it to work if you create your own CA and create a certificate using the CA and then import the CA onto your iPad.
+There does seem to be a way to get it to work if you create your own CA and create a certificate using the CA and then import the CA onto your iPad.

 See [#1566](https://github.com/cdr/code-server/issues/1566#issuecomment-623159434).